Mrst12/step-parents-unite/README.md

     - Used for CSS testing
 - PEP8
     - Used for Python testing files

+### Resources
+- Code institute's Codestar Django Blog walktrough project, was used for the beginning development of my project,as it was the first time using the Django framework, It was very helpful for the initial setup.
+- I used the **Django documentation** to make sure I was heading in the right direction, and it helped with the configuration of my email settings on my registartion form.
+- Google for sorting out problems or to check my understanding.
+- stack overflow to fix reported bug
+- Code Institute's slack community for bugfixing and moral support.
+- Chrome Developer Tools for tweaking styling to make sure they were right.

 ## Testing
 - *Unit testing*, *Validator testing* and *User story testing* can all be found [here](/TESTING.md)